 Wolman Professorship strengthens WASH and local economy

-Taking the right risks flows into an endowed professorship in water and health
+Taking the right risks flows into an endowed professorship in water and public health

 Clarke, a retired hedge fund manager, was launching a second career in philanthropy, working with Guatemala’s Mayan population.
 Mayan women, like many women in the developing world, must spend long hours collecting water and caring for children with waterborne parasites.
 Investing in water, sanitation and hygiene (WASH) “seemed like one of the most important ways to advance human rights and assist these women.”